-- Anytime the floor of a car being used for testing is not fitted. - During the recovery and repair of a car damaged during track running. - b) One test, of three consecutive days' duration carried out on the circuit at which the last Event of the Championship was held, such test commencing no less than 36 hours after the end of the Event. - i.
-One or two days of this test must be completed by drivers who have participated in at least one race during the 2020 Formula 1 World Championship, and must be for the sole purpose of providing Competitors with the chance to test the tyre specifications to be used the following season.
-In the event that a Competitor is unable to provide a car that is compatible with such tyres, they will not be allowed to participate in this part of testing.
+- Anytime the floor of a car being used for testing is not fitted. - During the recovery and repair of a car damaged during track running. - b) One test, of three consecutive days' duration carried out on the circuit at which the last Event of the Championship was held, such test commencing no less than 36 hours after the end of the Event.

+Only cars that raced in the 2018, 2019 or 2020 Championships, appropriately modified, may be used for this test.
+In the event that a Competitor is unable to provide a car that is compatible with the tyres that will be used in the 2021 Formula 1 World Championship, they will not be allowed to participate in this test.
+Furthermore, with the exception of tyres, wheel rims and wheel rim covers, no car or subcomponent that is intended to provide technical information for the 2021 Technical Regulations will be permitted.

-- ii.
-One or two days of this test must be for the sole purpose of providing Young Drivers with the opportunity to test current Formula 1 Cars.
-Drivers eligible for this purpose must: - Be in possession of an International A Licence - Not have competed in more than two F1 World Championship races during their career c) 25 car days of testing for the sole purpose of providing the appointed tyre supplier with the chance to test improvements to the design of their tyres, carried out between 01 February 2020 and one week following the end of the last Event of the Championship, organised by the FIA in consultation with all competitors and the appointed tyre supplier.
+- i.
+At least one day of this test must be completed by drivers who have participated in at least one race during the 2020 Formula 1 World Championship, and must be for the sole purpose of providing Competitors with the chance to test the tyre specifications to be used the following season. - ii.
+At least one day of this test must be for the sole purpose of providing Young Drivers with the opportunity to test current Formula 1 Cars.
+Drivers eligible for this purpose must: - Be in possession of an International A Licence - Not have competed in more than two F1 World Championship races during their career - c) 25 car days of testing for the sole purpose of providing the appointed tyre supplier with the chance to test improvements to the design of their tyres, carried out between 01 February 2020 and one week following the end of the last Event of the Championship, organised by the FIA in consultation with all competitors and the appointed tyre supplier.